Super Mario Odyssey: Development

-Yoshiaki Koizumi (left) and Koichi Hayashida (right) in 2013; they served as the game's producers.
+Producers Koichi Hayashida (left, pictured in 2013) and Yoshiaki Koizumi (right, pictured in 2007).

 Super Mario Odyssey was developed by Nintendo's Entertainment Planning & Development division, with additional assistance from 1-Up Studio.
 The game was produced by Yoshiaki Koizumi and Koichi Hayashida, the same producers behind Super Mario 3D World, and directed by Kenta Motokura.
 Shigeru Miyamoto reassumed his role of what he calls the "Creative Fellow", and the developers gave him concepts and he gave feedback in return.
 According to Koizumi, Miyamoto "left us to our own devices quite a lot".

 Odyssey was designed to appeal somewhat more to Marios core audience; a departure from the series' then-recent focus on casual players, the game focuses more on dense, open-world exploration rather than the linear gameplay recent Mario games have taken, following instead the format of games such as Super Mario 64 or Super Mario Sunshine.
 According to Miyamoto, after Super Mario Galaxy and 3D World, linear gameplay was focused on less and the game would "go back to the roots, to Mario Sunshine".
 The game did intend to have camera control that was much easier to use than Sunshine, however.
 The first concept that came to be for Odyssey involved Koizumi using motion controls; he pictured motion actions that the Joy-Con controllers could be used for, and the most natural fit was throwing an object.
 To create a sense of connection to this gimmick, Mario's own hat was the object chosen to be thrown.